 Be prepared!
 View these guidelines before getting on the water.

-- Chesapeake Bay Smart Buoys are part of the National Oceanic and Atmospheric Administration’s (NOAA) Chesapeake Bay Interpretive Buoy System (CBIBS), water trail users call 1-877-BUOYBAY to hear a description of what the Chesapeake was like at that buoy location when John Smith traveled the Bay in 1608.
+Chesapeake Bay Smart Buoysare part of the National Oceanic and Atmospheric Administration’s (NOAA) Chesapeake Bay Interpretive Buoy System (CBIBS), water trail users call 1-877-BOUYBAY to hear a description of what the Chesapeake was like at that buoy location when John Smith traveled the Bay in 1608.
 These buoys also: deliver near-real-time information on weather and water conditions, such as wind, waves, and currents; collect and transmit many other kinds of data for scientific and educational uses, including water-quality indicators; and provide trail users with navigational information.

 Virginia Fishing & Boating Regulations